Skip to main content

 • you go away for more than 325 days (in total) in any 12-month period

-• you don't have an enduring relationship with New Zealand.
+• you do not have an enduring relationship with New Zealand.

 People coming to New Zealand